mbellifa/Project4_Udacity/README.md

 Sessions are implemented as a new entity with the given conference being marked as the parent of the entity.
 This was done so that an ancestor query in datastore could efficiently retrieve all of the sessions belonging to a particular conference.

+Each session has the following attributes:

+1. name (String)
+2. highlights (String)
+3. speaker (String)
+4. duration (Integer)
+5. typeOfSession (String)
+6. date (Date)
+7. startTime (Time)

+For name, speaker, and typeOfSession I chose the StringProperty because the other relevant types, TextProperty and BlobProperty, are either un-indexed or un-indexed by default.
+In the case of speaker and typeOfSession indexing is required because API methods query on those properties.
+These other types also offer unlimited length but in this case it is not necessary because none of these properties should hit the 1500 byte limit imposed by StringProperty.

+The duration is implemented as an integer because there is not a specific duration type in datastore, so instead we are representing the number of minutes which is most appropriate as an integer.

+startTime and date use TimeProperty and DateProperty respectively because the only other option out of the available types would be to store some integer or string representation which would require fetching the value and converting it.
+It would also make querying against the time much more difficult.
+For example if we were to store a string representation of a time we could only query for exact matches because an inequality would no longer make sense.

 Speakers are implemented simply as string attributes of the Session entity which holds the name of the speaker.
 This implementation was chosen to allow for maximum flexibility if it was required to point to a user profile key instead the data would be more normalized but it would restrict adding a speaker who was not also a conference participant.

 ## The Problematic Query